bwsw/sj-platform/SJDocs/source/Tutorial.rst

 :ref:`UI_Guide` - the instructions on platform monitoring via the Web UI.

-:ref:`REST_API` - the RESTful API instrumentation to configure and monitor the platform.
+:ref:`REST_API` - the RESTful API to configure and monitor the platform.